-WINCHESTER, MA (WHDH) - Along with her singing skills, Winchester High School senior, Hannah McCurry has a talent for crochet.
+WINCHESTER, MASS.
+(WHDH) - Along with her singing skills, Winchester High School senior, Hannah McCurry has a talent for crochet.

 Last summer, Hannah went above and beyond when she produced over 150 hats for cancer patients.